 If you are an owner of a guinea pig, then you have already had a chance to figure out that they are extremely gentle and emotional animals.
 In fact, so many things can stress them out, such as loud noises, different temperatures, and changes in their daily diet.

 They might start to panic if you simply move their cage to another place.
 These little creatures take a lot of things close to their heart.

-No wonder, the majority of guinea pig owners at one point started wondering – Can guinea pigs die of loneliness?
-The surprising truth is – yes, guinea pigs can die of loneliness.
+Can guinea pigs die of loneliness?
+Guinea pigs can die of loneliness.
 They need a companion in their life because they are social animals.
-If they are living alone in the cage then you need to play with it all the time in order to keep them motivated and happy.
-If you don’t have time to play with them and to show them affection you need to get a second guinea pig otherwise they could get sick and die of loneliness.
+If they are living alone in the cage, you need to play with it all the time in order to keep them motivated and happy.
+If you don’t show them affection, you need to get a second guinea pig.
+Otherwise, they could get sick and die of loneliness.

 How to find out if your little guinea pig friend is suffering from solitude or not?
 What are the symptoms?
 How can you treat loneliness in guinea pigs?
-And what should you do to avoid this dangerous mental state in your precious little pet?
+What should you do to avoid this dangerous mental state in your precious little pet?
+Let’s find out!

 Do Guinea Pigs Need a Companion to Survive?

 Naturally, guinea pigs live in big herds.
 That means that they always have someone to interact with and that socialization is in their blood.
 A lot of experts agree that adopting only one guinea pig can be a huge mistake.

 Your little fellow will surely be feeling lonely and such a psychological state will affect its physical health sooner or later.

 In Switzerland, it is forbidden to have just one guinea pig.
 This country is one of the world’s leaders when it comes to ‘animal social rights’.
 If you want to adopt a dog, for example, you have to attend a few lessons to make sure that you know how to train it.